explaingit

 USE CASE 2

-Diagnose performance regressions by comparing load test results before and after code changes.
+Diagnose a performance regression by comparing throughput and response time before and after a code change.

 USE CASE 3